Shepherd Alternatives and Competitors

 It only has a single feature, bubble tooltips that you can use to show your users around.
 It can be selected if an extremely simple onboarding will satisfy your audience.

-Top Shepherd Alternatives Comparison Chart
+Top Shepherd Alternatives Comparison Table

 A Comparison Table of Shepher.js Alternatives